alexvirga/maphuntfrontend/README.md

 ## Tech/Framework Used

-This project was built using JavaScript and the [Google Street View] API(https://developers.google.com/maps/documentation/javascript/streetview).
+This project was built using JavaScript and the [Google Street View API](https://developers.google.com/maps/documentation/javascript/streetview).

 ## Authors